Autism-friendly Therapy: You do not need to be fixed.

 Someone in your family got a diagnosis and you're realizing now that you might be on the spectrum, too.

 You won’t waste your time in the office explaining autism to me.
-I have worked with autistic adults on social anxiety research since 2011.
+I have worked with autistic adults with social anxiety in clinical research settings.
 That’s where I learned how to support autistic preferences in therapy, and I want to share effective tools and strategies for overcoming social barriers with you.